Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 ### Parameters

 Test cases can have parameters associated with them.
-This enables one test case to be called several times by another test case (as a link) and have different parameters passed in each case, making the operation different.
-E.g. you could have a generic "login to application" test case that others call as an initial step, which could be provided with different login information depending on the calling test case.
+This lets a single test case get called multiple times by another test case (as a link) and have different parameters passed in each case, making the operation different.

+!!! info "Parameter Example"
+    You have a test case "login to application".
+This test case has 2 parameters: username; and password.
+It has default values for these parameters of "user" and "correct-password".
+We set the Sample Data field to read: "Username = ${username}, and password = ${password}".
+You can reuse this test case in other test cases by [linking links](#insert-link).

+    - If you execute the "login to application" by itself you will see that sample data reads: "Username = user, and password = correct-password"
+    - Now add this test case as a [linked step](#insert-link) to another test case "Can login successfully".
+Let's not change the default values yet.
+When we execute "Can login successfully" sample data still reads: "Username = user, and password = correct-password"
+    - Next, [edit the linked test step](#editing-test-links) "login to application".
+We see the two parameters with boxes to type in parameter values.
+We add a value for "username" of "admin".
+Now when we execute "Can login successfully" sample data will be different - we are **overriding the default parameter values**: "Username = **admin**, and password = correct-password"
+    - We have not changed the default values - we are passing down values that override the default values.

+    Hopefully, the above example begins to show you the flexibility of parameters.
+You can link test cases together in complex ways - with test cases nested inside each other.
+With complex test case / link structures, you can still pass down parameter values.
+Building on the above example, let's add the test case "Can login successfully" to a new, third, test case called "Can login and logout successfully".
+We now have 3 test cases in a chain.
+When we add "Can login successfully" as a link we can only edit one of the original parameters: only "password".
+We are not able to edit "username".
+This is because when you override a parameter value in a link once, you cannot override from higher up in the chain.

+    In other words, during execution, parameter values are set by the linked step's defaults if no parent test case overrides them; and by the test case parent closest to the originating linked step that sets an overriding value for a parameter.

-To view / change the parameters associated with the current test case, click on the "***Edit Parameters***" button in the toolbar and the list of current parameters will be displayed:
+To **view / change the parameters** associated with the current test case, click on the "***Edit Parameters***" button in the toolbar to see and edit the list of current parameters for this test case:

 ![](img/Test_Case_Management_147.png)

-The list of existing parameters is displayed in a list.
-Beneath this, is a form where you can add a new parameter and default value (used when the test case is run directly rather than being called by another test case).
-You can delete an existing parameter or copy the parameter token to your computer's clipboard.
-If you want to paste the parameter token onto the current page (say into a specific test step), position the cursor where you want and click "***Insert at Cursor***" This is a quick way to include the parameter and then have it converted into the parameter value during test execution.
+Existing parameters are shown in a list.
+For each paramenter you can:

+- edit a parameter - you can change the token name, and update/add/remove the default value
+- delete an existing parameter
+- copy the parameter token to the clipboard.
+- insert the parameter token at the current cursor position.
+To do this:

+    - edit the relevant test step
+    - open the Edit Parameters popup
+    - position the cursor where you want it in on one of the test step fields
+    - click "***Insert at Cursor***".

+To **add a new parameter** to the test case, use the form at the bottom of the popup dialog.
+Set the token name and (optionally) a default value then click "Add", and then "Save".

 ### Overview - Automation